AnimalRacional/revervox-mod/readme.md

 - [Voice Chat Recording](https://modrinth.com/mod/voice-chat-recording)

 # FAQ
+### Does this mod use AI?
+No, it is using a very simple filter to try and only record sentences.
+Turning on noise suppression is recommended.
 ### Can I play this mod in singleplayer?
 Yes, but the mod was made with multiplayer in mind.
 ### Does this mod store my voice?